jlyonsmith/shovel/doc/Variables.md

 ## `env`

-This are the environment variables that `sshovel` was invoked with.
+This are the environment variables that `shovel` was invoked with.

 ## `sys`

-This contains information about the `sshovel` system, most usefully the currently executing script directory and file:
+This contains information about the `shovel` system, most usefully the currently executing script directory and file:

 | Property     | Description                          |
 | ------------ | ------------------------------------ |